Dudley Zoo opened to the public in May 1937, constructed over 40 acres within a 200-acre densely-wooded site which includes an 11th century castle.

 The idea to convert Dudley Castle’s grounds into zoological gardens came from its then owner, the third Earl of Dudley, who chose a team of Modernist architects to design the zoo.
 Using reinforced concrete they created a revolutionary new design of building: Tectons.

-The structures have stood the test of time and seventy five years on Dudley Zoo has the world’s largest single collection of Tectons, which in 2009 received World Monument Status.
+The structures have stood the test of time and eighty six years on Dudley Zoo has the world’s largest single collection of Tectons, which in 2009 received World Monument Status.

 Today the Tectons are boosted by a variety of animal housing, paddocks and enclosures which are home to nigh on 200 species.

 Much of the animal collection is linked to international conservation and breeding programmes and several of our global projects have received awards.
-Endangered species include Asiatic lions, Sumatran tigers, Bornean orang utans, Tibetan red pandas, Rothschild giraffes, Madagascan lemurs, and Humboldt penguins – DZG has the UK’s largest parent-reared colony.
+Endangered species include Asiatic lions, Sumatran tigers, Bornean orangutans, red pandas, Madagascan lemurs and Humboldt penguins.

 Nearer home we co-ordinate a range of native species projects and have gained success with programmes including ladybird spider, Barberry carpet moth, great crested newt and red squirrels.

-And these are exciting times – we’ve received an incredible £1.15 million handout from the Heritage Lottery Fund for the restoration of four of our iconic Tectons and chairlift, plus an ERDF grant for further development across the site, so there’s lots going on.
+And these are exciting times – we’ve received an incredible £1.15 million from the Heritage Lottery Fund towards the restoration of four of our iconic Tectons and chairlift, plus an ERDF grant for further development across the site, so there’s lots going on.